C-Malleswari/Android/Introduction.md

   * C/C++ (for low-level parts and native apps)

 ---
+### Interview Question:

-###  Question: What is Android?
+ Question: What is Android?
 How is it different from normal Linux?

 ```
 Android is a mobile operating system based on the Linux kernel, mainly used in smartphones, tablets, TVs, and cars.